 On July 7, 1956, a young radio disc jockey named Dick Clark made his first appearance hosting an afternoon TV show called Bandstand.
 Broad- cast from Philadelphia, the show had originally begun in 1952.
 Bandstand played the new rock ‘n roll music and featured kids from local high schools dancing to the music.
 When it first began, the dancing was almost accidental, but local TV viewers called in saying they liked watching “those young people dancing.”
 As the show’s new host, Clark made the most of that novelty, and took Bandstand to the national level.
 The son of a radio-station owner in Utica, N.Y., Dick Clark had been a radio disc jockey as a student at Syracuse University.
 By 1951, when he landed a job at ABC’s WFIL station in Philadelphia, he worked in radio, regarded as too youthful looking to be a credible TV newscaster.
 Clark’s big break came when the station decided to replace former Bandstand host Bob Horn.
 A youngish-looking 26 when he took over, Clark quickly made the show his own.
 He featured musical guests lip-synching their songs and used his teenage audience to “rate” new records.
 Local audiences loved the show.

-Bandstand, out of Philadelphia, soon became the highest rated local daytime TV show in the nation.
-That got the attention of network executives in New York.
+Bandstand at first was a regional show from Philadelphia.
+But it soon became the highest rated local daytime TV show in the nation, and that got the attention of network executives in New York.
 By August 1957, now called American Bandstand, ABC began broadcasting the show nationwide at 3 p.m. for an hour-and-a-half.
 Within six months of going national, American Bandstand was picked up by 101 stations.
 Twenty million viewers were now tuning in, half of whom were adult.
 The show was also receiving 20,000 to 45,000 fan letters a week.
 Teenagers came to Philadelphia from wide and far for a chance to dance on the show.
 Bandstand also became known as a place where new talent could be seen; a place where aspiring artists could get their start.
 On the November 22, 1957 show, for example, two young singers using the name “Tom & Jerry” appeared.
 The duo would later become known as Simon & Garfunkel.
 New dances were often introduced on the show.
 It was on Bandstand that Chubby Checker brought “the Twist” to the nation in the summer of 1960.
 Bandstand’s “regular” dance couples approached daytime soap-opera fame, and in the 1950s and 1960s they were written about regularly in teen magazines, as was Clark and the show.
 It didn’t hurt, of course, that Bandstand‘s WFIL-TV station was owned by the Walter Annenberg empire, which also included, among other media outlets, TV Guide and Seventeen magazine for girls.
 Seventeen had a regular column on Bandstand, “written” by one of the show’s regulars.
 And TV Guide put Clark’s telegenic face on its cover several times during the 1950s (see sample covers below).

 Brokering Rock ‘n Roll